mikaeilorfanian/BetterCoderBook/command.md

 Also, you can implement transactions using this technique.
 A transaction is a set of operations that are all completed or none are.
 The way you do this is by having a checkpoint for each transaction.
 First, save all commands in a transaction to disk.Then, load them one-by-one and create a checkpoint after each one is executed.
 Upon recovering you can continue from the last checkpoint or undo the already executed commands.

+### Rabbit MQ vs. Redis Queue\(RQ\)

+In [RQ](http://python-rq.org) you have a command object put into redis.
+Basically, your application code is in redis.
+That's why when you update code, your old code can still get executed.
+The command \(or Job in RQ\) knows what to do \(what code to execute\).

+With RabbitMQ, usually you transfer strings or JSON objects to the receivers and not your source code.
+In this case the command object is very dumb.